The Hershey Company: Reese's Peanut Butter Cups

-Harry Burnett Reese invented Reese's Peanut Butter Cups after founding the H.B.
-Reese Candy Company in 1923.
+Harry Burnett Reese invented Reese's Peanut Butter Cups after founding the H. B. Reese Candy Company in 1923.
 Reese died on May 16, 1956, in West Palm Beach, Florida, leaving the company to his six sons.
-On July 2, 1963, the H.B.
-Reese Candy Company merged with the Hershey Chocolate Corporation in a tax-free stock-for-stock merger.
-In 1969, only six years after the Reese/Hershey merger, Reese's Peanut Butter Cups became The Hershey Company's top seller.
+On July 2, 1963, the H. B. Reese Candy Company merged with the Hershey Chocolate Corporation in a tax-free stock-for-stock merger.
+In 1969, only six years after the Reese/Hershey merger, Reese's Peanut Butter Cups became the Hershey Company's top seller.
 As of September 20, 2012, Reese's was the best-selling candy brand in the United States, with sales of $2.603 billion, and the fourth-best-selling brand globally, with sales of $2.679 billion.

-In 2022, after 59 years of stock splits, the original 666,316 shares of Hershey common stock received by the Reese family represented 16 million Hershey shares valued at more than $3.6 billion, paying annual cash dividends of $66.3 million.
+In 2024, after 61 years of stock splits, the original 666,316 shares of Hershey common stock received by the Reese family represent 16 million Hershey shares valued at more than $4.4 billion, paying annual cash dividends of $87.6 million.

 Unionization

-Labor unrest came to Hershey in the late 1930s, as a Congress of Industrial Organizations-backed union attempted to organize the factory workers.
+In the late 1930s, Hershey confronted labor unrest as a Congress of Industrial Organizations-backed union attempted to organize the factory workers.
 A failed sit-down strike in 1937 ended in violence; loyalist workers and local dairy farmers beat many of the strikers as they attempted to leave the plant.
-By 1940, an affiliate of the American Federation of Labor had successfully organized Hershey's workers under the leadership of John Shearer, who became the first president of Local Chapter Number 464 of the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union.
-Local 464 still represents the Hershey workforce.
+By 1940, an affiliate of the American Federation of Labor successfully organized Hershey's workers under the leadership of John Shearer, who became the first president of Local Chapter Number 464 of the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union.
+Local 464 now represents the Hershey workforce.

+Atlantic City soap venture

+From around 1938 to 1952, Milton Hershey tried to make toilet soap, which saw a big boom after the Great Depression as well as other hygiene-related items such as shampoo, toothpaste and perfume.
+Hershey took this opportunity to try to open a store on the Atlantic City Boardwalk, which sold cocoa butter scented toilet soap.
+The shop was a success for several decades, and the soap's production was sourced from Hershey Estates.
+Other soaps such as keystone soap, tar soap and shaving soap were also sold at the shop.
+Product distribution extended from New York City to Baltimore by 1953, when the shop closed down.